North Catasauqua, Pennsylvania: 20th century

 On June 14, 1947, the borough celebrated the opening of the North Catasauqua Park and Playground built on 4 acre of land purchased from Northampton County.
 At the time, the park included a war memorial, complete with flagpole and monument (erected in 1945); playground equipment; a baseball diamond; and 95 Sycamore trees.
 The park and playground quickly became a popular spot for play and recreation, as well as band concerts, picnics, the borough Christmas tree, and carnivals.
-The Willowbrook Golf Course has played an important role in the borough’s development.
+The Willowbrook Golf Course has played an important role in the borough's development.
 The golf course was originally a private five-hole course built by Colonel James Fuller on the Willowbrook Farm Estate to entertain personal friends and executives visiting the Fuller Company in Catasauqua.
-In 1932, the golf course opened as a private nine-hole course leased to Dr. Calvin Miller from Mrs. Dorothy Fuller, the Colonel’s widow.
+In 1932, the golf course opened as a private nine-hole course leased to Dr. Calvin Miller from Mrs. Dorothy Fuller, the Colonel's widow.
 The golf course was open to the public in 1934 as a way to pay for expenses.
 The golf course has grown over the years and has become a popular course for local residents and area golfers.
 Today, the golf course has been closed so more housing can be built in the borough.

 In 1975, North Catasauqua borough obtained possession of the building and transferred the municipal offices to the site in 1976.
 In 1995, extensive renovations took place and a rededication ceremony was held in 1996.
 The municipal building now houses the borough police department, borough offices, council chambers, a meeting room, fire department administrative headquarters, as well as room for future expansion.

 Charotin Fire Department was relocated to the municipal building site in 1980 with the building of a new combined fire station and public works garage.
 The North Catasauqua Public Works Department moved to its present location at the Main Street complex when the old Charotin fire station and municipal garages were sold in 1986.
 A public works building was built in 1983 at the Main Street complex.
-This new building included garages and an office, and allowed all of the public works’ equipment to be housed in one building.
+The new building included garages and an office, and allowed all of the public works’ equipment to be housed in one building.

 21st century

 In 2004, an additional building was erected.
 This new facility allows for increased storage and includes bigger garage bays, offices, a break room, and shower facilities for employees.
-Additionally, a paved pathway leading down to the D&L Canal towpath and Lehigh River was also created, along with a parking lot, for future public recreation at the river.
-North Catasauqua borough celebrated the centennial of its incorporation with a year-long centennial celebration in 2007.
+A paved pathway leading down to the Delaware and Lehigh Canal towpath and Lehigh River was created, along with a parking lot, for future public recreation at the river.
+North Catasauqua borough celebrated the centennial of its incorporation with a year-long celebration in 2007.